 And that is everything you need to know to set up Wordpress in a single Docker container.
 Just to ensure that everything is as it should be let's actually bring up WordPress.
 In order to do that we need to know the port that Docker has assigned to the application.

 # List Docker information $ docker ps # Returned Data CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 567a9d28bb37 tutum/wordpress:latest /run.sh 13 seconds ago Up 12 seconds 0.0.0.0:<strong>49154</strong>->80/tcp, 3306/tcp suspicious_heisenberg

 Make a note of the returned port (e.g.,

 0.0.0.0:port number).
 In the example above the returned port is 49154 and that is where WordPress is listening.
 Validate by pointing your browser at http://public ip:port number.
 This will bring up the Wordpress installation dialog and everything is good to go.

 This is a framework for downloading and installing containerized applications that have been designed to run everything in one container.

 Kubernetes and Docker on CenturyLink Cloud

-Check out our Kubernetes page on CenturyLink Cloud.
-We give you the deployment tools you need to manage your applications quickly and easily.
-Also, you might be interested in our Knowledge Base article on using Ansible to create a Kubernetes cluster on CenturyLink Cloud - all by running a single script.
+Check out our Kubernetes Knowledge Base article.
+It will get you started using Ansible to create a Kubernetes cluster on CenturyLink Cloud - all by running a single script.

 Don't have a CenturyLink account?
 No problem.
 Get started with CenturyLink Cloud for free and receive a healthy credit toward any of our products or services.